idmaping/phantomX-controller/README.md

 # phantomX-controller

-## SINGLE ARM BASIC
-This is for single arm.
-It is compatible with phantomX Arm Robot with arbotix board. just plug the serial cable to usb and it is ready to use
+This controller is compatible with phantomX Arm Robot with arbotix board. just plug the serial cable to usb and it is ready to use

+### requirement
+- python3
+- pyqt5
+- pyserial

 ### to do list
 - [x] single arm basic